Jen Braun, MS, LPCC, CH (she/her)

 In the late summer of 2019, I connected with April Elliott Kent over at Big Sky Astrology.
 In November of that year, we decided to launch the Big Sky Astrology Podcast, with me as producer and co-host – and JJ Boots Productions LLC was born!
 Over the next 2+ years, we were delighted to bring listeners 107 episodes together.
 When I left in January 2022, we’d amassed over 100,000 downloads, had been heard in over 120 countries, and were on the top charts over 75 times in a dozen different countries.
 We figured it wasn’t too shabby for a small, independent podcast like us!

 In the spring of 2022, JJ Boots Productions began to grow as an astrology-focused production company.
 I currently work with astrologer Celeste Brooks of Astrology by Celeste to produce her weekly show, the Celestial Insights Podcast.
 I’m also producing Within Orb in collaboration with executive director Dr. Jenn Zahrt of the Celestial Arts Education Library Institute.
-Additionally, I help in the background to guide and teach other astrologers how to produce quality audio for their current astrology podcasts.
+Additionally, I help in the background to guide and teach other astrologers how to produce high-quality audio for their current astrology podcasts.

 If you made it this far… thanks for reading!
 And if you’d like to drop me a line – perhaps you’re interested in working together on a podcast or need audio editing help or guidance with an existing show – please contact me and let’s learn more about each other.